nragland37/cpp-projects/README.md

 /*

 Welcome!
 Here you will find assignments, notes, exercises, examples, and solutions, each with informative descriptions and sample outputs provided at the end of each program.
-This collection is meant to be a resource for anyone looking to improve their C++ skills.
+This collection is meant to be a resource for anyone looking to improve their skills.

 */